Health officials are quitting or getting fired amid outbreak

 ——

 Weber reported from St. Louis.
-Associated Press writer Sean Murphy and KHN writer Anna Maria Barry-Jester contributed reporting.
+Associated Press writers Paul Weber, Sean Murphy and Janie Har, and KHN writer Anna Maria Barry-Jester contributed reporting.

 ——